Governance & Administration

 Local Public Health Act: The Local Public Health Act (Minn.
 Stat. § 145A) outlines the shared public health responsibilities of the state and local governments in Minnesota.
 Find information on statute requirements, areas of public health responsibility, reimbursement and invoicing, and more.

 Find a Local Health Department or Community Health Board: The community health board is the legally recognized governing body for local public health in Minnesota.
-To contact a community health board or a local health department, visit:

 Community Health Services (CHS) Administration Handbook: This handbook provides context for issues frequently encountered by CHS administrators in Minnesota.